qwangmsk/Melanoma-Detect/README.md

 <!--img src="images/Figure_4.png" width="380"-->

+### Publication

 For comprehensive analysis and results of GPT-5, please see our recent publication below.

-### Publication

     Wang, Q; Amugo, I; Rajakaruna, H; Irudayam, MJ; Xie, H; Shanker, A; Adunyah, SE Evaluating GPT-5 for Melanoma Detection Using Dermoscopic Images.
 Diagnostics 2025, 15, 3052. https://doi.org/10.3390/diagnostics15233052

-## 2. GPT-5.2 performance across skin tones on image dataset Milk10K (data & code available at [assessment-on-milk10k](./assessment-on-milk10k))
+## 2. GPT-5.2 performance across skin tones on skin image dataset Milk10K (data & code available at [assessment-on-milk10k](./assessment-on-milk10k))

 The most recent GPT-5.2 model released in December 2025 was used in this assessment.